saadmk11/changelog-ci/README.md

 **Note:** [you can provide your own ``regex`` through the ``config`` file](#config-file-usage-optional)

-To **Enable Commenting, Disable Committing, Group changed items** and many more options Look at the [config file docs](#config-file-usage-optional).
+To **Enable Commenting, Disable Committing, Group changelog items** and many more options Look at the [config file docs](#config-file-usage-optional).

 To integrate ``Changelog CI`` with your repositories Actions,